 Once these steps are complete the Confirmation of Enrolment (CoE) will be finalised and issued to you.
+For more details, please refer to "Enrolment Policy and Procedure" available on website

 UNIQUE STUDENT IDENTIFIER (USI)

 A Unique Student Identifier (USI) is a reference number made up of numbers and letters that creates a lifetime record for an individual of all the nationally recognised training that has been completed.
 Under the Unique Student Identifiers Act 2014, all RTOs must ensure they have a valid USI for any student that enrols in nationally recognised training.
 This means (unless you have an exemption issued by the USI registrar) that as a student you must either: